simshadows/mhwi-build-search-prototype/README.md

 8) Create a framework that can be used to help build other build optimization tools.

+Because the runtime is turning out to be pretty slow and Python's multithreaded coordination is really messy, **I'm also planning on rewriting this in faster languages, like *C++* or *Haskell*.** I suppose this Python program could be considered more of a prototype, and a proof of concept that the combinatorial complexity can indeed be cut down to give somewhat decent runtimes, even on a slow implementation like CPython!

 ## TODOs

 1) I'll need to be confident that the armour pruning doesn't throw away armour pieces that are still useful.
 This will need continued testing.